 Post-lunch, we had one more adventure through the Noana Valley to see the new Tibetan bridge.

-Leaving our car at the Fonteghi Refuge, we went on a light hike to further admire this area.
+Leaving our car at Rifugio Fonteghi, we went on a light hike to further admire this area.
 The scenery was breathtaking, with gorgeous mountain and forest views.

 The first sighting of the Tibetan bridge through the dense forest.

 Standing almost 30 meters high, and 70 meters long, the bridge is very impressive as it creates a connection between Noana Valley and Mezzano.